Channel-wise Knowledge Distillation for Dense Prediction: Experiments

-\textbf{Implementation Details.} The teacher network is PSPNet with ResNet101 (PSPNet-R101) as the backbone for all experiments.
-We employ several different architectures, including PSPNet, Deeplab with the backbones of ResNet18, and MobileNetV2 as student networks to verify the effectiveness of the channel-wise distillation.
-In the ablation study, we analyze the effectiveness of our method based on PSPNet with ResNet18 (PSPNet-R18).
-Unless otherwise indicated, the training image for the student is randomly cropped into $512\times512$, the batch size is set to $8$, and the number of the training step is $40$k.
+\textbf{Implementation details.} For semantic segmentation, the teacher network is PSPNet with ResNet101 (PSPNet-R101) as the backbone for all experiments.
+We employ several different architectures, including PSPNet~\cite{zhao17pspnet}, Deeplab~\cite{zhang18deep} with the backbones of ResNet18, and MobileNetV2 as student networks to verify the effectiveness of our method.